 Perfecting a paella recipe is no easy feat.
 Gregor sets out to create a truly authentic dish...

-The meat was fried first, followed by the seafood, then the vegetables.
+Fry your meat of choice, followed by the seafood, then the vegetables.
 You're trying to get all of the flavour from all of the ingredients into the rice.
 In Valencia, people eat paella straight from the pan, all eating the triangle in front of them, and discarding the meat and fish in a pile at the centre of the pan - the rice is the treat, and these bits are only eaten at the end if you are still hungry.

 Finally, don't serve it with lemon wedges - if you do, people will immediately squeeze the lemon onto the paella without tasting it - in Valencia, apparently, lemon is only used to adjust the flavour if the paella hasn't turned out right (and alioli should only be served with arroz negro).